 - Parents are required to volunteer for a minimum of 10 hours a year.
 Joining our Parents of Grace organization is a great way to get involved and obtain your 10 hours of volunteering.
-Examples of volunteer opportunities include but are not limited to: - Chaperoning - \circ Tutoring - Assisting a teacher - o Working in the office - Making or preparing materials for a classroom - Maintenance work at school - Background Checks are required for any volunteer who works with children through our Raptor system.
-Once a background check is complete you will be notified that you may begin to volunteer on campus or as a chaperone. - Parents who intend to drive other children besides their own for any school related event (field trip, games, etc) must also include a copy of his/her driver's license and a current copy of the declaration page from his/her auto insurance policy showing a minimum \$100,000 liability policy. - Parents working on campus must sign in and out through the front office.
+Examples of volunteer opportunities include but are not limited to: - Chaperoning - \circ Tutoring - Assisting a teacher - \circ Working in the office - Making or preparing materials for a classroom - Maintenance work at school - Background Checks are required for any volunteer who works with children through our Raptor system.
+Once a background check is complete you will be notified that you may begin to volunteer on campus or as a chaperone. - Parents who intend to drive other children besides their own for any school related event (field trip, games, etc) must also complete a driver's form and provide a current copy of the declaration page from his/her auto insurance policy showing a minimum \$100,000 liability policy. - Parents working on campus must sign in and out through the front office.
 These hours are calculated at the end of the year.
-Parents working off campus are responsible for reporting his/her volunteer hours to the Advancement Director. - When you volunteer at school it is important to know that you must maintain confidentiality.
+Parents working off campus are responsible for reporting his/her volunteer hours to the Advancement Director. - When you volunteer at school, it is important to know that you must maintain confidentiality.
 Whatever you hear in a classroom or working with a child needs to stay there.
-It is a breach of confidentiality to share with anyone other than the classroom teacher what you observed in the classroom or in working with a child.
+It is a breach of confidentiality to share with anyone other than the classroom teacher what you observed in the classroom or in working with a child. - Parents volunteering on a child's field trip are not permitted to bring siblings to these events.